 Young adults face unique financial challenges these days, from figuring out how to save for retirement to tackling crushing student loan debt.
-One of the things that millennials tend to put on the back-burner is making sure they’re covered when it comes to insurance.
-In fact, a recent survey shows that the under 30 crowd is significantly more likely to lack things like health and life insurance than older consumers.
-When you’re just getting started in your career and you’re relatively healthy, investing in life insurance may seem like a waste of money but there are some good reasons to buy it sooner rather than later.
+One of the things that millennials tend to put on the back-burner is having adequate insurance.
+In fact, the under 30 crowd is more likely to lack things like health and life insurance than older consumers.
+It’s easy to think you don’t need life insurance when you’re starting your career and you’re relatively healthy.
+However, you may want to check out these good reasons to buy it sooner rather than later.

 Check life insurance policy rates now.